 A major focus for The Juvenile Community Service and Restitution Program is to give juveniles who have committed a crime in Chatham County a way to pay back their Chatham community and/or pay restitution to the victim.
 Chatham County Together!'s numerous community connections provide us with creative ways to match juveniles with work service supervisors and work sites that will widen a youth's education/social horizons and could possibly increase their options for entry into the adult working world later.
-This program is funded by NC Department of Juvenile Justice and private contributions.
+This program is funded by NC Department of Juvenile Justice, The Rolander Foundation and private contributions.
 Learn more»

 CCT has two mentoring components.
 Youth ages 6-17 are eligible.
 One program specifically targets youth who have a parent in prison.
 The purpose of both programs is to develop friendship based relationships between mentors and young people.
 Volunteers are carefully screened and must complete a three-hour training session before being matched.
 Volunteers are trained to use activities as tools for building trust, teaching life skills and providing experiences that will lead to increased self-esteem in the young person.
 These relationships are built on activities of shared interest such as hiking, basketball, cooking or reading.
 Program staff provide consistent monitoring and supervision of the “matches”, training and activities and provide on-going support throughout the life of the match.